 The Sights of Puglia

-We travelled around the whole of the Puglia region for a week although I am sure we did not see everything.
-As we drove the region, we noted the interesting country we were driving through:
+We travelled around the whole of the Puglia region for a week.
+But we were sure we did not see everything.
+As we drove the region, we noted the interesting country we drove through.

-- While there were huge patches of fertile, deep red soil, most of the countryside looked like arid desert complete with cactus.
+While there were huge patches of fertile, deep red soil, most of the countryside we travelled through looked like arid desert complete with cactus.

-- There was an abundance of alternate energy being harvested in the region – whether it was huge windmill farms or acres of sun
+We found an abundance of alternate energy being harvested in the region – whether it was huge windmill farms or acres of sun panels.

 Did you explore the Puglia Region from Lecce?
 Did we miss a day trip from Lecce?